 The Commission will formally visit all schools during their first year of operation; however, the Commission retains the right to conduct site visits as frequently as it deems necessary to monitor a school's progress toward meeting expectations as stated in the Charter Contract and Performance Framework.
-First Year Site Visits generally last between two and two-and-a-half-days, depending on the unique circumstances of the School and/or concerns of the Commission.
-Site visit teams visit classrooms, review documents and interview school leaders, the School Board, parents, students, teachers and other personnel.
-The Performance Framework, Charter Contract, Annual Compliance Calendar, and Pre-Opening Conditions Calendar are used as guides for gathering evidence.
+In person first year site visits, generally last between two and two-and-a-half-days, depending on the unique circumstances of the School and/or concerns of the Commission.
+Virtual or hybrid, first year site visits generally are spread out over a week and may include one day of Commission staff on site.
+Site visit teams visit classrooms, review documents and interview school leaders, the School Board, parents, students, teachers, and other personnel.
+The Performance Framework, Charter Contract, Annual Compliance

+Calendar, and Pre-Opening Conditions Calendar are used as guides for gathering evidence.
 The First Year Site Visit allows the Commission to hold the School externally accountable for how it operates.
-It serves as one of a number of ways the Commission will collect data to evaluate a charter school's organizational performance and effectiveness in order to determine a school's rating on each measure as well as a rating for the framework as a whole.
+It serves as one of several ways the Commission will collect data to evaluate a charter school's organizational performance and effectiveness in order to determine a school's rating on each measure as well as a rating for the framework as a whole.
 The Commission will not publish data collected during the site visit on its website, but it will incorporate evidence collected during the site visit into the school's Annual Performance Report, which is published on the website.
 The First Year Site Visits will focus on required public school state and federal health, safety, civil rights and other requirements, as well as the School's compliance related to adherence to the educational program detailed in the Charter Contract.

-For First Year Site Visits, Commission staff or its designee(s) will conduct the site visits.
-Schools will receive notification, logistical information, and preparation materials at least one month in advance of the site visit.
+For First Year Site Visits, Commission staff and/or its designee(s) will conduct the site visits.
+Schools will receive notification, logistical information, and preparation materials at least four weeks in advance of the site visit.

-As part of the Commission document review and site visit, schools that are being monitored must provide the Commission with any and all documentation that is required under the Charter Contract.
+As part of the Commission document review and site visit, schools that are being monitored must provide the Commission with all documentation that is required under the Charter Contract.
 Additionally, charter schools will be reviewed on all aspects indicated on the Commission Annual Compliance Calendar.

 Some charter schools require more frequent monitoring.
-A charter school's performance, as measured by the Performance Framework, is the primary source of data used to determine whether a charter school would require more frequent monitoring.
-In addition to the Performance Framework, the following data points will also be considered by the Commission to determine the extent that more frequent formal monitoring is required:
+A charter school's performance, as measured by the Performance Framework, is the one source of data used to determine whether a charter school would require more frequent monitoring.
+In addition to the Performance Framework, the following data points will be considered by the Commission to determine the extent that more frequent formal monitoring is required:

-- Time school has been in operation; - Feedback from parents, students, staff and community (e.g. complaints, surveys, phone calls, letters, or email correspondence, end-of-year reports, etc.); - Compliance to the Charter Contract; - Number of students served by the School; - Complaints filed with OSPI and/or other state/federal agencies; - Timely and accurate responses to Commission inquiries.
+- Time school has been in operation; - Feedback from parents, students, staff and community (e.g. complaints, surveys, phone calls, letters, or email correspondence, end-of-year reports, etc.); - Information gathered through Quality School Reviews and board observations; - Compliance to the Charter Contract; - Number of students served by the School; - Complaints filed with OSPI and/or other state/federal agencies; - Timely and accurate responses to Commission inquiries.